Farza03/tmp-rules/tmp-rules.md

 * **Too many trailers** - Using a modified trailer combination with more than 3 parts for ETS2 or 5 parts for ATS will cause the server to kick you, regardless of location on the map.

+* **Traffic restrictions** - Using double or triple trailers close to the Kirkenes quarry (ProMods map).

 * **Negative cargo mass** - Using a trailer with a mass lower than 0.

 * **Mixing vehicle items** - Using car parts on a truck, truck parts on a trailer or car parts on a trailer, and vice versa for each case.

 **§5.2 - Staff and TruckersMP**

 Staff reserve the right to kick or ban you from the TruckersMP servers at any point if needed.
 Project Management has the right to exempt individuals from rules under special circumstances.
-We ask you to create a ban appeal if you are banned instead of messaging any member of the team privately.
 The servers, mod and staff are provided free of charge for everyone and in that sense, everyone is a guest on the servers and it is a privilege that can be removed at any time.
 No form of persecution or offence toward any other members or staff team members will be permitted.
 We reserve the right to remove your right to access the servers at any time and at our discretion.
 Please note that the creators of the TruckersMP mod are not linked to SCS in any way, shape, or form.
 TruckersMP staff can be exempted from these rules if deemed necessary for their duties.

 **§5.3 - Appealing and filing a complaint**

-If you have been banned, you have the right to appeal the ban at <https://truckersmp.com/appeals> - If you feel that your ban appeal is not handled correctly or that you want to file a complaint against a staff member, use our feedback system.
+If you have been banned, you have the right to appeal the ban via the [appeal system](https://truckersmp.com/appeals).
+If you feel that your ban appeal is not handled correctly or that you want to file a complaint against a staff member, use our feedback system.
 Prior to contacting feedback, your ban appeal must be Accepted, Modified or Declined.
-This feedback system is your last option.
+The [feedback system](https://truckersmp.com/feedback) is your last option.
 Any decision made by high ranked staff members will be final and cannot be appealed in another way.
 Any abuse of the feedback system can result in a ban from its use.
 Evidence for bans is required to be available for the duration of the ban plus thirty days.
 It is not possible to contact any member of the TruckersMP staff about bans that expired over fourteen days ago.
+Complaints cannot be addressed privately with Staff members.
+You are required to use the appropriate system to fill in a complaint or appeal a punishment.

 **§5.4 - TruckersMP assets and logo**